 - Sustainability – Strengthen country capacity and create a sustainable monitoring and evaluation structure that can be used for other purposes

 - Efficiency – Leverage and build upon existing monitoring and evaluation activities and avoid duplication

 The evaluations will examine factors that influence successful immunisation programmes, obstacles to strengthening them, and the contribution of Gavi to improvements.
 Gavi’s support for new and underused vaccines will be assessed, along with cash-based support to countries.
 The scope and methods employed will vary to some extent across the four countries, but will include:

 - Process evaluation methods (key informant interviews, stakeholder network analysis, process tracking, focus groups, observation etc)

 - Resource tracking

 - Vaccine effectiveness studies, including innovative methods such as the use of biomarkers

 - Small-area analysis, for example, at the district level of key indicators such as immunisation coverage and child mortality

 The Evaluation Coalition

-Following a competitive bidding process, a coalition led by the Institute for Health Metrics and Evaluation , University of Washington was selected to conduct these evaluations in the five countries.
+Following a competitive bidding process, a coalition led by the Institute for Health Metrics and Evaluation , University of Washington was selected to conduct these evaluations in the four countries.
 The other members of the coalition include: